Key Takeaways 🔥

 What Technologies Enable Digital Transformation?

-To make the digital transformation journey seamless, modern technology must be at the core of these changes.
+Modern technology must be at the core of these changes to make the digital transformation journey seamless.
 Cloud Computing, Artificial Intelligence (AI), the Internet Of Things (IoT), Edge Computing, Augmented Reality (AR), Virtual Reality (VR), and even the metaverse are some of the technologies that enable organizations to transform their businesses digitally.
-From creating new products to improving production processes and service delivery, implementing these technologies promises a more efficient approach toward a digital-first business strategy.
+Implementing these technologies will enable a more efficient approach toward a digital-first business strategy.

-Furthermore, adopting these practices in different stages also opens up avenues for more engagement with customers, partners, and employees, making operations more secure than ever before.
+Furthermore, adopting these practices in different stages also opens avenues for more engagement with customers, partners, and employees, making operations more secure.
 As a result, organizations can leverage these technologies for maximum efficiency and productivity as they continue their digital transformation journey.

 One of the first things I like to look at is Google Trends.
 This data will help us understand the search demand for digital transformation since 2010.
 Search for digital transformation started to skyrocket in 2014.
 There have been small peaks and valleys, but they have consistently increased yearly.
 This tells me that business transformation is not just a buzzword but an industry shift.